 When to Spay/Neuter a Dog

 Luckily, most reputable sources will either spay/neuter a dog before you bring them home or they’ll have you sign a contract to have them fixed by a certain date.
+At the rescue I volunteer for, we always make sure the dogs are fixed before they get adopted.
 However, if your dog wasn’t fixed when you brought them home and doesn’t have an appointment already set, you’ll need to decide when to get them spayed or neutered.

 A healthy puppy can be fixed as early as eight weeks old, but most dog parents wait until four to six months old.
 However, there’s no exact timeline for this procedure.
 The best way to go about it is to talk to your vet and see what they recommend based on your dog’s health history.